visionmedia/go-debug/Readme.md

 If your swamped you can also start omitting namespaces ie: `DEBUG=*,-mongo,-redis`.

 The name given _should_ be the package name, however you can use whatever you like.

+### DEBUG_CACHE_MINUTES

+Integer in minutes to set the debug caching.
+By default each debug namespace is cached 60 minutes via Spawn.

+### DEBUG_COLOR_OFF

+Default is false and color is on.
+Truthy ie anything not an empty string is true.
+Thus, turning color off.

+### DEBUG_TIME_OFF

+Default is false and timestamp & delta are on.
+Truthy ie anything not an empty string is true.
+Thus, turning times off.

 ## License